Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 2

 Hurricanes Advanced Stats

-- In their past 10 games, the Hurricanes are putting up 0.5 more goals per game than their season-long average.
+- In their last 10 games, the Hurricanes are putting up 0.5 more goals per game than their season-long average.

 - With a +52 goal differential, they're ranked seventh-best in the league.